Academic Matters

 Technology at EA

-Information can be found in the ICT section.
+Information can be found in the Technology section.

 Homework

 Homework is an integral part of the academic programme.
-Tasks set are posted on Firefly and are visible to both pupils and parents.
-Its purpose is:
+Tasks are set using Teams Assignments.
+The purpose of homework (or prep) is:

-1. to develop in a pupil the habit of organising self and work in order to complete the tasks expected, and of engaging in independent work.
+- to develop in a pupil the habit of organising work to complete the tasks expected, and to engage in independent study;

-b) for written work to see if classwork has been mastered, and as practice.
+- b) for written work to see if classwork has been mastered;

-c) in which a pupil can exercise his/her own ideas.
+- c) in which a pupil can exercise their own ideas.

-There is an official homework timetable provided each session, which outlines expectations at each stage.
+There is an official homework timetable provided each session, which outlines expectations.

 Organisation

-It is recognised that many pupils have out-of-school commitments during the week (e.g. scouts, sports), some have to do regular music practice, and some have long journeys home.
+It is recognised that many pupils have out-of-school commitments during the week (e.g. scouts, sports), some have regular music practice, and a few have long journeys home.
 However, homework is considered to be a vitally important part of the school week, and it is hoped that other commitments will not be allowed to erode the time allotted to it.

 Time

-It is impossible to ensure that every pupil will have exactly the right amount of homework every night, but parents are asked to let the Class Teacher know as soon as possible if their child is spending appreciably more or less than the proper time.
+It is impossible to ensure that every pupil will have exactly the right amount of homework every night, but parents are asked to let their Form Teacher know as soon as possible if their child is spending appreciably more or less than the proper time.

-As a guide, pupils in Geits should expect to spend approx-imately 40 minutes – 1 hour on homework each day.
-In 2nds and 3rds the expection would be 1 – 1.5 hours.
-In 4ths and 5ths, we would expect 1.5 – 2 hours.
+As a guide, pupils in Geits should expect to spend approximately 40 minutes to 1 hour on homework each day.
+In 2nds and 3rds the expectation would be 1 to 1.5 hours.
+In 4ths and 5ths, we would expect 1.5 to 2 hours.
 In 6ths and 7ths 2.5 hours per evening should be regarded as the norm.

 Reporting and Parents’ Evenings

-There are either one or two Parents’ Evenings per session for each year group, timed to correspond with any relevant course choice cycle for that year.
-These operate through appointments, lasting around 5 minutes with each teacher.
-However, we feel it is important to establish contact early on in the session, and therefore after a few weeks of term the parents of all new pupils (Geits and any new pupils in 2nds to 7ths) will receive a short settling in letter or phone call from their child’s Class Teacher.
-This will be followed by a Parents’ Evening in the second half of the Autumn Term.
+There is a Parents’ Evening per session for each year group.
+These operate through appointments, lasting between five and seven minutes with each teacher.
+However, we feel it is important to establish contact early on in the session, and therefore after a few weeks of term the parents of all new pupils (Geits and any new pupils in 2nds to 7ths) will receive a short settling in letter or phone call from their child’s Form Teacher.

 Geits